ibm-cloud-docs/watson-assistant/search-customsearch-add.md

 The metadata in the request and the entire response object must not exceed 100 KB.{: important}

-### Setting up a client for custom service retrieval
+### Setting up a client for Custom service retrieval
 {: #client-side-retrieval}

 You can see the following API response from the [/message API](/apidocs/assistant-v2#message){: external} requesting search at run time: